ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 ## TodoMVC
 The TodoMVC team created [a specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md#functionality).<br/>
 We will use the provided specification for our tutorial.<br/>
-I used this [template](https://github.com/tastejs/todomvc-app-template/) to create a basic react-Application with multiple components and no functionality.<br/>
+I used this [template](https://github.com/tastejs/todomvc-app-template/) to create a basic react application with multiple components and no functionality.<br/>
 You do not need to understand react to be able to follow this tutorial.
-This is the result - lets get to the fun part.<br/>

 ### 1. NoTodos
 The first requirement is simple: When there are no todos, #main and #footer should be hidden.